Nirvikalpa108/vending-machine/README.md

 # Vending Machine

-This command line Ruby programme will satisfy all your snack needs, offering you a vending machine!
+This Ruby script will satisfy all your snack needs, offering you a vending machine!
 Come snack with us!

 ## Setup